A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 - Usually, it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.

 ## Part 1: Seeking Xin-Shalast (Party Level 15)
+  - In parts 1,2 and possibly 3 relevant Kodar monster wandering monster encounters are required to help achieve suffcient XP to level up.

 ## Part 2: WHISPERS IN THE WIND (Party Level 15)